hartwigmedical/hmftools/serve/README.md

  Within the Hartwig pipeline, SERVE output is used in the following manner:
   - The known output is used in various algorithms for various purposes.
 For example, the known hotspots produced by SERVE are used by
-  [SAGE](../sage/README.md) as the definition of the highest tier of calling.
+  [SAGE](../sage/README.md) as the definition of the highest tier of calling and HOTSPOT annotation.
   - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.

 ## Version History and Download Links